giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

-+++
+---
+title: Cluster Size and Autoscaling
-title = "Cluster Size and Autoscaling" description = "This article explains options you have for defining the size of a Kubernetes cluster with Giant Swarm, and automatically scaling it" date = "2020-02-17" weight = 120 type = "page" categories = ["basics"] last-review-date = "2020-03-31"
+description: This article explains options you have for defining the size of a Kubernetes cluster with Giant Swarm, and automatically scaling it
-+++
+date: 2020-02-17
+weight: 120
+type: page
+categories: ["basics"]
+last-review-date: 2020-03-31
+---

 # Cluster Size and Autoscaling